-Our Constitution provides that at any general meeting all resolutions put to the vote of the meeting shall be decided on a poll.
-A poll in respect of the election of the chairperson or on a question of adjournment shall be taken immediately.
-A poll in respect of any other question shall be taken within 10 days from the date of the meeting at which the vote was taken, as the chairperson of the meeting directs.
-Any business other than that on which the poll has been demanded may proceed.
+A poll can also be demanded at a meeting on any other question that may arise.
+A poll that is demanded in respect of the election of the chairperson or on a question of adjournment shall be taken immediately.
+A poll demanded in respect of any other question shall be taken within 10 days from the date of the meeting at which the poll was demanded, as the chairperson of the meeting directs.
 No notice is required in respect of a poll not taken immediately.